InnoBridge/llmbackendsdk/README.md

 ```bash
 npm install pg @types/pg
 ```
-in your applecation's main file where you start your express server.
+in your application's main file where you start your express server.

 i.e. `index.js`
 ```typescript